Preparing Your Auto for Transport: The Ultimate Checklist

 Final Step: The Handover

 When the driver arrives, be present.
 Review the Bill of Lading carefully.
-Ensure that the mileage is recorded and that the condition report matches your own observations.
-Once you sign that paper and hand over the keys (make sure you keep a spare set for yourself!), your preparation work is done.
+Ensure the mileage is recorded and the condition report matches your own observations.
+Once you sign and hand over the keys — keep a spare set for yourself — your preparation work is done.

-By following this checklist, you aren't just following rules—you are protecting your investment.
-A prepared car moves faster, stays safer, and ensures that the delivery at your new home is a celebration, not a hassle.
+By following this checklist, you are not just following rules — you are protecting your investment.
+A prepared car moves faster, stays safer, and ensures that delivery at your new home is a celebration, not a dispute.
 At SouthWest Auto Transport, we appreciate customers who take these steps, as it allows us to provide the highest level of service possible.